 - Free of spelling or grammar errors

-When you are sending emails to your subscribers it is important that they recognize you easily.
-Including your logo in your email content gives more trust to the subscribers.
-Your organization more than likely has a standard format/layout when positioning your logo so make sure to follow that position and format it in all your emails.
+Your organization more likely has a standard format/layout when positioning your logo, so make sure to follow that position and follow it in all your emails.

-Make sure images have good resolution and are easily loadable for your subscribers.
+Use clear images which are easily loadable for your contacts.

 Each business related communication must contain a legal notice.
 This information may be included in the email as a whole (this method is preferred) or by adding a URL.

 - Name of the sender or company name

 - Telephone number, fax number or electronic contact form

 - Commercial, cooperative, association or partnership register number

 - Naming of the publisher or person responsible for the content of the email

 - If available: Tax Identification Number or business identification number